iyervish/design-crit/DEPLOYMENT.md

 # Deploying DesignCrit to Vercel

-## What Was Fixed

-Your app wasn't deploying because **Playwright doesn't work on Vercel's serverless environment**.
-I've updated the code to use a serverless-compatible version.
+## Current Configuration (Free Tier)

+Your app is configured to work on **Vercel's Free (Hobby) Tier** with screenshot uploads only.

 ### Changes Made:
-1. ✅ Installed `playwright-core` and `@sparticuz/chromium` (serverless-compatible Chromium)
+1. ✅ Installed `playwright-core` and `@sparticuz/chromium` (for future URL analysis)
 2. ✅ Updated `lib/screenshot.ts` to automatically detect serverless environment
-3. ✅ Configured `vercel.json` with proper function settings (60s timeout, 3GB memory)
+3. ✅ Configured `vercel.json` for free tier limits (10s timeout, 1GB memory)
+4. ✅ Disabled URL analysis feature (screenshot upload only)

-The app now works both locally AND on Vercel!
+The app now works on Vercel Free Tier!

 ---